 For many cancer patients and caregivers, hearing about CAR-T therapy comes at a difficult moment — often after previous treatments have not worked as expected.
 Understanding who may qualify, what the process actually involves, and how international patients typically navigate evaluation and treatment in China can help reduce uncertainty and support clearer decision-making.

 CAR-T (Chimeric Antigen Receptor T-cell therapy) is a form of immunotherapy that uses a patient's own immune cells to target cancer cells.
 It is most commonly used in certain blood cancers, particularly lymphoma.
-An important point to understand from the outset: CAR-T is not the first step in treatment — it is usually considered after other therapies have been tried.
+An important point to understand from the outset: CAR-T is not the first step in treatment — it is usually considered after lymphoma has relapsed or become refractory to standard approaches.

 Who Is Eligible for CAR-T Therapy for Lymphoma